niteshawasthi21/niteshawasthi21/README.md

 ## Work Experience 💼

-### Jr. Angular Developer
+### Jr. Software Engineer
 **Knoxpo Solutions Pvt.
-Ltd.** (05/2023 - Present)
+Ltd.** (May 2023 – Present)
-- Enhanced functionality and user experience of software applications for SLB.
+- Enhanced software application functionality and user experience for the Oil & Gas sector using Angular and TypeScript.
-- Maintained 15+ web applications using Angular 15, improving user engagement by 25%.
+- Developed and maintained 15+ scalable web applications with Angular 15, resulting in a 25% increase in user engagement metrics.
-- Engineered a custom Angular feature for dynamic data visualization, boosting user satisfaction by 30%.
+- Created a custom Angular feature for dynamic data visualization, boosting user engagement and customer satisfaction by 30%.
+- Worked closely with cross-functional teams to design and implement new features, ensuring software reliability and performance through effective debugging and issue resolution.

 ### Associate Software Engineer
-**WalkingTree Technologies** (06/2022 - 04/2023)
+**WalkingTree Technologies Pvt Ltd.** (Jan 2022 - Apr 2023)
-- Led development in the Oil & Gas sector, focusing on bug fixes and new functionalities.
+- Led development initiatives for software platforms in the Oil & Gas sector, focusing on bug fixes and new feature integration.
-- Designed intuitive user interfaces, enhancing usability by 30%.
+- Designed user-friendly interfaces to improve usability and user experience.
+- Actively engaged in client meetings to gather requirements and provide technical insights, contributing to a 30% improvement in user experience through real-time feedback integration.
-- Collaborated with clients and backend teams to align with business objectives and ensure integration.
+- Coordinated with back-end teams and senior leads to ensure seamless integration of front-end and back-end components.

-### Trainee Associate Software Engineer
-**WalkingTree Technologies** (01/2022 - 06/2022)
-- Enhanced proficiency in HTML, CSS, and JavaScript.
-- Integrated Angular and TypeScript functionalities to optimize performance.
-- Contributed to continuous project workflow improvements.

 ## Projects 🚀